 Most common epidural steroid injection side effects

-The most basic epidural steroid injection side effects include the following (from most to least common):
+While still relatively rare, the most common epidural steroid injection side effects include the following (from most to least common):

 - Infection and bleeding at the injection site